tm731531/idempiere-oms/README.md

 Some platforms follow a third-party integration design.
 In such cases, the platform **must be configured with the corresponding app information first** (App ID, Key, Host, etc.).

+## 🛠️ Setup Instructions
+See [docs/setup.md](./docs/setup.md) for installation and initialization steps.